iMarioSL/aws-mlops/article-english.md

     https://drive.google.com/uc?export=view&id=15CnA27KccCbC8HW5vluM5rYi_OCljXp4
 )

-In our example, the deployment package we just uploaded is missing scikit-learn and all of its dependencies (because they are too large).
-To add them, scroll all the way down and:
+Remember how the deployment package we uploaded did not have any libraries in it?
+Well, it is time to add them via Layers.
+The following process shows how to add joblib to our function (the process is identical for any library):
 1. Click on _Add a layer_;
 2. Click on _Custom layers_;
 3. Select your joblib layer;